The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: Open string constructions

 \item (A1.v) (Only for $w = r$, where $\theta_{\geq r+1} = 0$) $s_1$ can go to $0$, which means that $z_1$ approaches the boundary puncture $\zeta_0 = (0,0)$ along the $\{t = 0\}$ axis (perpendicularly to the boundary).
 The bubble is a punctured disc, where the position of the limit of $z_1$ on that disc is constrained to a specific hyperbolic geodesic.
 One gets the union of

 \end{itemize}

-\begin{remark} The codimension of strata in the compactification depends on both the number of bubbles and the constraints on the parameter space, and careful consideration of that rules out contributions from many degenerations.
+\begin{remark} The codimension of strata in the compactification depends on both the number of bubbles and on constraints in the parameter space.
+Careful consideration of that excludes contributions from many degenerations.
 For instance, consider the situation where $w = r-1$ and $s_1 \rightarrow 0$, which necessarily means that $\sigma_r \rightarrow 0$ as well.
 The interior puncture $z_1$ approaches the point $(0,\theta_r)$ and will bubble off into a disc.
 The remaining half-cylinder carries: the extra boundary puncture at $(0,\theta_r)$; angle decorations $(\sigma_1,\theta_1),\dots,(\sigma_{r-1},\theta_{r-1})$; and an asymptotic marker at $z_0$ rotated by $\theta_1 + \cdots + \theta_r$.
 Note that these three pieces of data are not independent, and therefore the limit has codimension $2$ (Figure \ref{fig:A1-not}).
 In a full compactification, this stratum belongs to the closure of codimension $1$ strata of type (A1.2) and (A1.ii'). \end{remark}

-Algebraically, the outcome is a map $\mathit{IT}_{(A1)}: C_*(\scrA_q)[[u]] \rightarrow \mathit{CF}^{*-1}_{S^1,q}(H)$ which satisfies
+Algebraically, the outcome is a map $\mathit{IT}_{(A1)}: C_*(\scrA_q)[[u]] \rightarrow \mathit{CF}^{*+n-1}_{S^1,q}(H)$ which satisfies

 where $d_{C_*(\scrA_q)}$ is given by the formula \eqref{eq:unnormalized-c}.
 Here, we have tacitly added terms from breaking off of Floer cylinders to (A1.i) and (A1.ii).
 As usual, the contributions from (A1.3) are zero due to the Maurer-Cartan equation, and those from (A1.1) are zero because that space projects to a lower-dimensional one.
 We have not given a name to the (A1.2) term, because it will presently turn out to cancel with another term, just as in the definition of the closed string connection (Section \ref{section:connection}).